n-chicken/mta-exchange-bot/README.md

 Disclaimer: We're not responsible for users that act in bad-faith, so trade wisely.

 ## Premises
-- Each auction, trade and offer (added via /auction, /buying, /selling or /offer commands) has a integer ID, and each can be refered to as a "signal".
+- Each auction, offer, and buying and selling intention (added via /auction, /offer, /buying or /selling commands) has a integer ID, and each can be refered to as a "signal".

 ## Commands